fhzh123/fhzh123/README.md

 ### Hi there 👋
 - I'm currentrly working on Department of Image Science and Arts, Chung-Ang University Intelligent Information Processing Lab.
 (IIPL)
 - I'm currently learning Natural Language Processing
-- Ase me about fhzh@naver.com or fhzh123@cau.ac.kr
+- As me about fhzh@naver.com or fhzh123@cau.ac.kr
 <!--
 **fhzh123/fhzh123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.